 The Orlando Family Team is proud to announce the Bernal-Mora & Nickolaou Annual Single Parent Scholarship, worth $1,000.00.

 According to recent census data, there are nearly 14 million single parents in the US.
 In total, they are responsible for raising about 11 million children.
 The majority of single parents are mothers and fathers whom are gainfully employed to provide for their families.
-Contrary to public opinion, the majority of single parents do not rely on government assistance, but rather do all they can within their own power to care for their children by their own means.
+Contrary to public opinion, the majority of single parents do not rely on government assistance, but rather do all they can within their own power to care for their kids by their own means.

 Single parents are some of the hardest-working members of our society, and we applaud them for their dedication to their families.
 We know that most income goes straight toward ensuring the children are taken care of.
 However, we also know that means going to college can be a distant dream.